Integrable perturbations of conformal field theories and Yetter-Drinfeld modules: Appendix

-in other words, $m_r$ is a left module morphism and $m_l$ is a right module morphism.
-Denote by $A\BMod[\Cat] A$ the \emph{category of $A|A$-bimodules} in $\Cat$ with morphisms given by simultaneous right and left module morphisms. \end{df}

 Let $\Cat$ be an abelian monoidal category with right-exact tensor product.
-Then the category $A\BMod[\Cat] A$ is abelian (this can for example be seen using Proposition \ref{prop:D_F-abelian-etc}, cf.\ the proof of Proposition \ref{prop:fcCardyToAlg} in Appendix \ref{apx:fcCardyToAlg}).
-For $A|A$-bimodules $(X,m_l,m_r)$ and $(X',m_l',m_r')$, let $(\cok_{X,X'}, X \ot_{A} X')$ be a choice of cokernel for the morphism
+Then the category $A\BMod[\Cat] A$ is abelian (this can for example be seen using Proposition \ref{prop:D_F-abelian-etc}, cf.\ the proof of Proposition \ref{prop:fcCardyToAlg} in Appendix \ref{apx:fcCardyToAlg}) and (non-strict) monoidal category with right-exact tensor product $\ot_A$.